unavi-xyz/wired-protocol/README.md

 No single company should have absolute power over our experience - it's too important to leave up to good faith (and even with good intentions these systems fail, innocent people get banned).

-The Wired is an attempt to change this status quo by providing an alternative framework for building, publishing, and experiencing content in a standardized and interoperable format - or put more simply, to bring the success of the Web to 3D.
+The Wired is an attempt to change the status quo by providing an alternative framework for building, publishing, and experiencing 3D content in a standardized and interoperable format - or put more simply, **to bring the success of the Web to 3D**.

-## 🏗️ Design Goals

-- **Openness** - The protocol should remain entirely open, much like the Web.
-You should not need permission to create or host content.

-- **Extensibility** - The protocol should be easily extendable, allowing developers to build upon the core functionality with new features.

-- **Backwards compatibility** - Ensuring content built within The Wired continues to work into the future is a vital part of developing a rich ecosystem.
+The open source nature of The Wired is not just a protective measure against bad actors - it provides a whole suite of benefits not possible in other platforms.
+Anyone can develop new features, try new ideas, and push the ecosystem forward.

 ## 📖 Wiki